The Coding Sloth thumbnail

 9. Comparing Yourself to Other Programmers

-How to fix it: Pick one technology or project and commit to it.
-Finish what you start before moving on.
+Tip: Pick one technology or project and commit to it.
+Finish before moving on to the next shiny thing.

-Bonus Tip: Upgrade Your Email Workflow with Notion Mail
+Bonus: Upgrade Your Email Experience with Notion Mail

 Final Thoughts